lgezelius/robotics/ROS2_Network.md

 ## Robots

-A robot, can include a Raspberry PI, running Ubuntu LTS with an installation of ROS2 and SSH server.
+A robot, can use a Raspberry PI as its controller, running Ubuntu LTS with an installation of ROS2 and SSH server.

+Other robot controller options include NVIDIA Jetson.